peteroupc/peteroupc.github.io/bernapprox.md

 _Proof_: Let $E(\lambda, n) = \frac{L \lambda(1-\lambda)}{2n}$.
 Lorentz (1963)[^10] showed that with this Lipschitz derivative assumption on $f$, $B_n$ differs from $f(\lambda)$ by no more than $E(\lambda, n)$ for every $n\ge 1$ and wherever $0\lt\lambda\lt 1$.
 As is well known, $B_n(0)=f(0)$ and $B_n(1)=f(1)$.
 By inspection, $E(\lambda, n)$ is biggest when $n=1$ and decreases as $n$ increases.
 Assuming the worst case that $B_n(\lambda) = f(\lambda) + E(\lambda, m)$, it follows that $W_{n,2}=2 f(\lambda) - B_n(\lambda)\ge 2 f(\lambda) - f(\lambda) - E(\lambda, m) = f(\lambda) - E(\lambda, m)\ge 0$ whenever $f(\lambda)\ge E(\lambda, m)$.
 Because $E(\lambda, k+1)\le E(\lambda,k)$ for every $k\ge 1$, the preceding sentence holds true for every $n\ge m$. &#x25a1;

 The following results deal with useful quantities when discussing the error in approximating a function by Bernstein polynomials.
-Suppose a coin shows heads with probability $p$, and $n$ independent tosses of the coin are made.
+Suppose a coin shows heads with probability $p$, and $n$ independent tosses of the coin are made, where $n$ is 1 or greater.
 Then the total number of heads $X$ follows a _binomial distribution_, and the $r$-th central moment of that distribution is as follows:

 $$T_{n,r}(p) = \mathbb{E}[(X-\mathbb{E}[X])^r] = \sum_{k=0}^n (k-np)^r{n \choose k}p^k (1-p)^{n-k},$$